dTile/tiler/README.md

 A tile number shares the digits of its ancestors, which makes zooming and joining or splitting tiles more understandable and easier to program or share.

 <h3>Tbox - Tile box</h3>
 A tile box represents a quadrilateral perimeter that encloses tiles.
 It is instantiated by assigning an northwestern anchor tile number and increments to the east and south.
 A Tbox is denoted by concatenating a dot and the xi and yi increment to the anchor number.
 The API can convert a tile to a tilebox by surrounding it or extending it or using a function that has the coordinates of opposing corners.
 A Tbox has methods that create the set of coordinates that represent grid lines or geoJSON string that includes the coordinates of its tiles.
-Thus, the use of a Tbox is effective when suppoerimposing floating grids of different sizes on mapping applications.
+Thus, the use of a Tbox is effective when suppoerimposing floating grids of different resolution on mapping applications.
 <br>

 <h3>CDN</h3>